yachielab/QUEEN/qexperiment_usage.md

 - **product**: `str`, optional
   Product name.

+- **process_name** or **pn**:  `str`, optional
+  Brief label for the ligation process.
+Default is "Ligation".

 - **process_description** or **pd** :`str`, optional
   Additional process description.

 #### Returns

 - ｀QUEEN object｀ or `list` of `QUEEN objects`
   Construct(s) resulted from ligation.
   If `unique` is True and only one construct is possible, returns that construct as a QUEEN object.
   If `unique` is False, returns a list of all possible assembled constructs as QUEEN objects.
   If no constructs are possible, returns an empty list or None.

 #### Example Usage

 ```python
 >>> fragment1 = QUEEN("dna_fragment_1")
 >>> fragment2 = QUEEN("dna_fragment_2")